 The introduction of a common school curriculum in Switzerland’s German-speaking cantons has taken a step forward with a ‘yes’ vote in canton Aargau.

-Voters in the northern canton showed their overwhelming support of the single syllabus, ‘Lehrplan 21’.
+Voters in the northern canton showed their overwhelming support of the single syllabus, ‘Lehrplan 21external link’.
 They were asked to decide on a counter proposal on Sunday which would have hindered the curriculum’s introduction in the canton.
 Seventy per cent turned this proposal down, paving the way for the new system’s introduction in the school year 2020/21.

 Under Switzerland’s federal structure, education falls under the jurisdiction of each of its 26 cantons.
 Over the past few years, the cantonal education heads drew up common syllabi – one for German-speaking cantons and another for French ones – after Swiss voters approved a constitutional article to harmonise education.